stripe/stripe-go/README.md

 sfdx/bin/sfdx-wipe-account mbianco+standardcpq@stripe.com
 ```

+## Creating a new CI testing org

+1. Log into the PBO
+2. Search for `environment hub` in the app launcher
+3. Click Create Org in top right corner

+- If you do not see all the accounts, change the filter from Recently Viewed to All

 ## Creating a stratch org

 - Specify your dev hub via `sfdx force:config:set --defaultdevusername`.
 This can be any salesforce dev org.